chrisraff/BeamNG-pacenotes-mod/README.md

 - Easy adjustments to existing pacenotes

 ## How to Play Pacenotes
-1. **Install this mod** - To install it from this repo, make a zip folder with the following folders and add it to your `mods/repo` folder:
+1. **Install this mod** from the [BeamNG mods repo](https://www.beamng.com/resources/custom-rally-pacenotes.32263/) or this GitHub repo - To install it from this repo, make a zip folder with the following folders and add it to your `mods/repo` folder:
 - lua
 - scripts
 - ui
-2. Obtain or record your own pacenotes - the GitHub repo does not include any prerecorded pacenotes, but I may share zip files of prerecorded pacenotes soon here or through BeamNG forums.
+2. Obtain or record your own pacenotes - the GitHub repo does not include any prerecorded pacenotes, but I have shared [pre-recorded pacenotes as a seperate mod](https://www.beamng.com/resources/custom-pacenotes-pre-recorded-pack.32877/).
 3. **Start the scenario or time trial** – Pacenotes will load and play automatically.

 ## Tuning Playback